Germany–Hong Kong relations: History

 Hong Kong in Central, Hong Kong has been the representation of Germany in Hong Kong.

 The connection between the two continued when the United Kingdom retreated from Hong Kong in 1997.
-Since then, Articles 151, 153 and 155 of Hong Kong Basic Law permits Hong Kong to conclude non-military bilateral agreements with foreign countries, while articles 152 permits Hong Kong joining international organisations.
+Since then, Articles 151, 153 and 155 of Hong Kong Basic Law permits Hong Kong to conclude non-military bilateral agreements with foreign countries, while article 152 permits Hong Kong joining international organisations.
 The Hong Kong Economic and Trade Office, Berlin was opened in 2011.

 Trade

 Germany is Hong Kong's most important trading partner in Europe and ranked 10th among Hong Kong's world trading partners.
 On the other hand, Hong Kong is Germany's ninth largest trading partner in Asia.

 In 2014, the value of exports from Hong Kong to Germany was worth 15B Hong Kong dollars, while the importing goods from Germany to Hong Kong was worth 58.9B Hong Kong dollars.
 Major exports from Hong Kong are electric motors (9.7%) and base metal watches (4.4%).
 Major exports from Germany to Hong Kong are cars (12%), and measuring instruments (>3.2%).
 As of 1 June 2015, there were 87 German companies with regional headquarters in Hong Kong, while another 121 had regional offices.